nickbarth/branch/readme.md

 # branch

-branch is sample utility for switching branches using [chooser](https://github.com/nickbarth/chooser).
+For switching branches using the [chooser](https://github.com/nickbarth/chooser) fuzzy search.

 ### Installation